Anti-Mafia author Saviano on trial for calling Italy PM a 'bastard' | Law-Order

 Anti-Mafia author Saviano on trial for calling Italy PM a 'bastard'

-Roberto Saviano, Italy's best-known anti-Mafia author and a leading human rights campaigner, is due to stand trial in Rome on Tuesday for calling Prime Minister Giorgia Meloni a "bastard".
+Roberto Saviano, Italy's best-known anti-Mafia author and a leading human rights campaigner, went on trial for libel on Tuesday for calling Prime Minister Giorgia Meloni a "bastard".

-If convicted of the libel charge Saviano, 43, could in theory face up to three years' imprisonment, but under Italy's legal system a fine of at least around 500 euros ($520) or a suspended sentence are more likely.
-"I'll defend the legitimacy of the critique of Power, even when it is harsh.
-I have always argued my criticism and I will also do so in court," the author said in written remarks to Reuters before the first hearing.
-A spokesperson for the prime minister's party did not respond to a request for comment.
+Roberto Saviano, Italy's best-known anti-Mafia author and a leading human rights campaigner, went on trial for libel on Tuesday for calling Prime Minister Giorgia Meloni a "bastard".
+If convicted, he could face up to three years' imprisonment, but under Italy's legal system a fine of at least around 500 euros ($520) or a suspended sentence are more likely.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)